pellcorp/creality-wiki/docs/eddyng.md

 ## Probe Installation

-It is **strongly** recommended to initially connect your probe to the front USB Slot initially and use it for a while that way to make sure its stable, before directly wiring it to either the mainboard or making a cable for the lidar port (K1M users only).
-If possible avoid destroying the original cable when you are making your lidar or direct mainboard connection as you might need it in the future.
+It is **strongly** recommended to connect your probe to the front USB port initially and use it for a while that way to make sure its stable, before directly wiring it to either the mainboard or making a cable for the lidar port (K1M users only).
+If possible avoid destroying the original cable when you are making your lidar or direct mainboard connection as you might need it in the future!

 !!! danger